-You can spot a plate of nigiri sushi from the way it looks compared to other sushi.
+You can spot a plate of nigiri from the way it looks compared to other sushi.
 Unlike sushi that is rolled up, nigiri sushi is a mound of rice with a piece of fish or seafood placed on top of it.
-Nigiri sushi may differ depending on the seafood used to make it, but the style stands out among other types of sushi.
+Nigiri may differ depending on the seafood used to make it, but the style stands out among other types of sushi.

 Nigiri vs. Sashimi vs. Sushi vs. Maki

-To understand the differences between the most common types of sushi, here’s a comparison between sashimi, sushi, maki, and nigiri and how to spot which is which the next time you’re out buying sushi.
+To understand the differences between the most common types of sushi, here’s a comparison between sashimi, sushi, maki and nigiri and how to spot which is which the next time you’re out buying sushi.

-Not all fish meat can be served as sashimi.
-Sushi chefs carefully select the best fish (in Japan, there’s a huge market dedicated to chefs looking for tuna or any other fish to turn into sashimi) as they know it will affect the flavor and experience their customers will experience.
+The best sashimi is served by the best sushi chefs who have also trained to understand quality fish or meat cuts.
+Sushi chefs carefully select the best fish ((in Japan, there’s a huge market dedicated to chefs looking for bluefin tuna, sea bream or any other fish to turn into sashimi) as they know it will affect the flavor and experience their customers will experience.